 Day 3: Sea of Galilee | Footsteps of Jesus

 Cruise the Sea of Galilee by private boat and stop at Capernaum, site of the synagogue where Jesus taught.
 See St. Peter’s House, now a converted church; Tabgha, where the miracle of the loaves and fishes is said to have occurred; and the commemorative fifth-century mosaic in the Church of Multiplication.
-Enjoy a view of Golan Heights, and proceed to the Mount of Beatitudes, site of the Sermon on the Mount.
+In the afternoon visit the Golan Heights, a rocky plateau overlooking the Sea of Galilee and bordering Syria and Lebanon, and proceed to the Mount of Beatitudes, site of the Sermon on the Mount.

 Scots Hotel | Meals: B L

 Day 4: Nazareth | Sites of the New Testament

 Visit Nazareth, where Jesus spent much of his life.
 See the Basilica of the Annunciation, built on the traditional site of Mary and Joseph’s home; the Church of St. Gabriel; Mary’s Well, where an angel is said to have visited; and the basement of the Church of St. Joseph, where a cavern is said to have been the carpentry workshop of Joseph.
 Continue overland through the Jordan Valley to the Decapolis city of Beit Shean.
 Arrive in Jerusalem this afternoon.